Arizona Nursing Colleges & Licenses | AZ

 Arizona College of Nursing (On-campus)

-The bachelor of science in nursing (BSN) program at Arizona College of Nursing is an accredited, comprehensive, three-year course designed to prepare students for successful careers as registered nurses.
+The bachelor’s of science in nursing (BSN) program at Arizona College of Nursing is an accredited, comprehensive, three-year course designed to prepare students for successful careers as registered nurses.
 This program, accredited by the Commission on Collegiate Nursing Education (CCNE), seamlessly blends classroom instruction with hands-on clinical experiences in various healthcare settings.
 The curriculum includes a broad range of courses such as fundamentals of biology, human development, mental health theory & application, and leadership for quality & patient safety.
 Additionally, the program features clinical rotations and simulations conducted in advanced labs, offering students a practical understanding of nursing concepts.

 Arizona College of Nursing has campuses in multiple locations across the United States, including Arizona, California, Colorado, Connecticut, Florida, Michigan, Missouri, Nevada, Ohio, Texas, Utah, and Virginia, providing easy access for students nationwide.
 The Accrediting Bureau of Health Education Schools (ABHES) also institutionally accredited the college, further testifying to its commitment to quality education.